-Ensure waste generated at work site is audited and managed responsibly Management of waste generated as described in Section 2.3.15 of the report Estimation of waste generated at project site and recording these data routinely.
-This includes quantifying and recording the amount of yard waste, hazardous waste and general waste stacked and stored for transportation.
-Work site & IWMC Keep records in a log book, or data sheet Every two months IWMC occupier Construction Contractor Record sheets, photographs and quantity of waste processed at nearest waste management facility and IWMC.
-If there are no significant discrepancies between the quantity of waste generated on site and processed at nearest waste management facility, it can be safely assumed that impacts of waste on the environment was reduced.
-Included in the project costs C&O -- -- -- ------------------ --- ------------------ -- -- ------------------------------- -----
+Ensure waste generated at work site is audited and managedManag waste sades tagement of te generated escribed in tion 2.3.15 the report Estimation of waste generated at project site and recording these data routinely.
+This includes ite & IWMC Keep records in a log book, or data sheet Every two months IWMC occupier Construction Contractor Record sheets, photographs and quantity of waste processed at nearest waste management Included in the project costs C&O responsioly quantifying and recording the amount of yard waste, hazardous waste and general waste stacked and stored for transportation.
+Work If there are no significant discrepancies between the quantity of waste generated on site and processed at nearest waste management facility, it can be safely assumed that impacts of waste on the environment was reduced.